galaxyproject/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

 different total counts or distributions.\
 For each feature (like a gene), TMM computes the log-fold change (M-value) between each sample and  a metadata sample.\
 It then removes extreme values (outliers) that could skew the results.
 This trimming helps focus on more  typical values and reduces the impact of any unusual data points.\
-Weighted mean of the remaining M-values is calculated to determine the overall adjustment factor for each sample.\
+The weighted mean of the remaining M-values is calculated to determine the overall adjustment factor for each sample.\
 Finally, this adjustment factor is used to normalize the counts in each sample, making them more comparable.\

 8. **transform** [ Default: "LOG" ] [Options: "LOG", "LOGIT", "AST", "NONE" ]